Klugh/klugh.github.io/index.md

 ### <br>Technical Training & Development Facilitation

-The following is a list of courses I teach on a regular basis to uplift team capabilities:
+Following is a list of courses I teach on a regular basis to uplift team capabilities:

 **Principles & Practices of Software Component Design**<br>